mathieujee/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/lab_report.md

 logs/task5/docker_ps (after stopping s1).txt
 ```

 **4. (Optional:) Propose a different approach to manage the list of backend nodes.
 You do not need to implement it.
 You can also propose your own tools or the ones you discovered online.
-In that case, do not forget to cite your references. **
+In that case, do not forget to cite your references.**

--
+/

 ## Task 6: Make the load balancer automatically relaod the new configuration